Donald Trump indicted by Manhattan grand jury on more than 30 counts related to business fraud - KTVZ

 In December, the Trump Organization was convicted on multiple charges of tax fraud, though Trump himself was not charged in that case.

-Trump’s Republican allies — as well as his 2024 GOP rivals — have condemned the Manhattan district attorney’s office over the looming indictment, and House Speaker Kevin McCarthy has vowed to launch an investigation into the matter.
+Trump’s Republican allies — as well as his 2024 GOP rivals — have condemned the Manhattan district attorney’s office over the looming indictment.

+“I think the unprecedented indictment of a former president of the United States on a campaign finance issue is an outrage,” former Vice President Mike Pence told CNN’s Wolf Blitzer in an interview Thursday night.
+“It appears to millions of Americans to be nothing more than a political prosecution that’s driven by a prosecutor who literally ran for office on a pledge to indict the former president.”

 GOP rallies to Trump’s defense